By Ursula Wolfe-Rocca

 Cue the calls for reform: “a return to the basics,” stricter standards, high school exit exams, more civics education.

-For example, last month Ipsos reported that 43 percent of self-identified Republicans say that “the president should have the authority to close news outlets engaged in bad behavior.”
+For example, in August of 2018, Ipsos reported that 43 percent of self-identified Republicans say that “the president should have the authority to close news outlets engaged in bad behavior.”
 Some analysts saw in this data evidence that President Trump’s “enemy of the people” refrain is working to erode public confidence in the news media.
 But others sounded a different and familiar alarm.
 Here is Richard Haass, the president of the Council on Foreign Relations, on Twitter.

 The latest evidence that we in the United States are not teaching civics in our schools or more generally doing nearly enough to ensure America’s political DNA is embraced by this and future generations https://t.co/zgUzjZYa20